Mosamorphing/WTF-React/13_Higher-Order Components/readme.md

 export default AuthenticatedRoute(ProfilePage); // we wrapped the page inside of the higer-one component
 ```

-So, whenever a clever user tries to manipulate the application by manually setting the URL, if we have wrapped such a page with AuthenticatedRoute, we first get a loading state while fetching the user's info(whether it exists or not) and then an action is taken based on the result, either the page is rendered or the application navigates the user back to the homepage and then they get to perform the normal act of logging in and becoming an authorized user.
+So, when a user tries to manipulate the application by changing the URL, the `AuthenticatedRoute` HOC ensures that a loading state is shown while fetching the user's information.
+Based on the result, either the page is rendered, or the user is redirected to the homepage to log in and gain authorized access.

 # Summary

-In this lesson, we learnt about HOC and how it is a very vital and integral part of any application, especially if we are looking to avoid code repetition.
-The wrapped component acts as the Higher-Order component and then goes ahead to render (as shown in the example).
+In this lesson, we explored Higher-Order Components (HOCs) and their role in avoiding code repetition.
+The HOC wraps a component to add functionality and handle cross-cutting concerns like authentication, ensuring that protected pages are only accessible to authorized users.

 # Exercise

-Make something similar to this, but for a user with a particular access.
-Hardcode a user's list that is an array of objects, the object should have name, id and role.
-Users with certain roles should not be able to access certain pages.
-All you need to draw inspiration from is already in the above example.
-Good luck and see you in the next lesson.
+Create a similar setup but include role-based access.
+Define a list of users with properties such as name, id, and role.
+Restrict access to certain pages based on user roles.
+Use the example provided as inspiration.
+Good luck!